On the equality of periods of Kontsevich-Zagier: A reformulation of the Kontsevich-Zagier period conjecture

-\begin{prob}[Problem~\ref{prob:geometric_KZ}] Let $K_1, K_2$ be two compact top-dimensional semi-algebraic sets in $\RR^d$ such that $\vol_d(K_1)=\vol_d(K_2)$.
-Can we transform $K_1$ into $K_2$ only using the geometric operations: semi-algebraic scissors congruences, algebraic volume-preserving maps and product relations?
-Equivalently, are $[K_1]$ and $[K_2]$ equal in $\Kcal_0(\Ccal\saq)$, i.e. is $\vol$ an injective morphism? \end{prob}
+In conclusion, the previous relations defining $\Kcal_0(\Ccal\saq)$ can be naturally seen as geometric operations between compact top-dimensional semi-algebraic sets with equal volume and one could ask whether these operations are sufficient to relate them.
+This is given by the injectivity of the morphism $\vol$, as it is stated in the GKZ-conjecture (Conjecture~\ref{conj:geometric_KZ}) in the Introduction.\\

+From the previous discussions and the fact that any integral representation of a non-zero period can be algorithmically reduced to the volume of a compact semi-algebraic set (up to sign), one has the following implication.

+\begin{thm} The GKZ-conjecture implies the KZ-conjecture. \end{thm} A negative answer for the GKZ-conjecture will be also very interesting in order to determine possible obstructions or counterexamples for the KZ-conjecture.\\

-This problem is reminiscent of two classical problems about \emph{cutting-and-pasting} in geometry: Hilbert's third problem (see~\cite{Cartier86}) and Tarski's circle-squaring problem (see~\cite{Laczkovich90}).
+The above equivalent geometrical problems posed by the GKZ-conjecture are reminiscent of two classical problems about \emph{cutting-and-pasting} in geometry: Hilbert's third problem (see~\cite{Cartier86}) and Tarski's circle-squaring problem (see~\cite{Laczkovich90}).

-The Hilbert's third problem asks for scissor-congruence of polyhedra of the same volume.
-The 3-dimensional case was solved by Dehn~\cite{Dehn01, Sydler65} in 1900 introducing its \emph{Dehn invariant} to distinguish scissor-congruent polyhedra.
-The main difference with our problem in terms of \emph{cutting-and-pasting} operations is that we work in semi-algebraic class (with coefficients in $\RRalg$) which is a weaker scissor-congruence constrain than in original Hilbert's problem, where one must stay in the polyhedral class.
-Also, the class of transformations allowed for each piece is larger than classical isometries on the affine space.
+Hilbert's third problem deals with how scissor-congruence operations relate $n$-polyhedra of the same volume.
+The 3-dimensional case was solved in 1900 by Dehn~\cite{Dehn01, Sydler65} who introduced the so-called \emph{Dehn invariant} to distinguish scissor-congruent polyhedra.
+The main difference with our problem in terms of \emph{cutting-and-pasting} operations is that we work in the semi-algebraic class (with coefficients in $\RRalg$).
+This is a weaker scissor-congruence constrain than in the original Hilbert problem, where one must stay in the polyhedral class.
+Also, the class of volume-preserving transformations allowed for each piece is larger than classical isometries on the affine space.

-The Tarski's circle-squaring problem is the equivalent question about scissor-congruence between a square and a disk of same area, but without restriction on the class of decompositions.
+The Tarski circle-squaring problem poses an equivalent question in the context of scissor-congruences between a square and a $2$-disk with equal areas, but without restrictions on the class of possible decompositions.
 This problem was solved by M.~Laczkovich~\cite{Laczkovich90} in 1990, proving that there exists a decomposition of the circle by non-measurable sets covering the square only using translations.
-In ~\cite{CVS16_2}, we prove that this problem has no solution in our setting, and this is due to the fact that the semi-algebraic class has strong measurable properties, as well as constraints of arithmetic nature.\\
+This problem is treated in~\cite{CVS16_2} in the context of our setting, were the semi-algebraic class has strong measurable properties and we face constraints of arithmetic nature due to the choice of coefficients in $\RRalg$.\\